Paid search vs. Paid social vs. SEO

 Wondering what the differences are between SEO, Paid Search, and Paid Social?
-Fahrenheit provides the key differences between the three digital marketing channels as well as tips to optimally apply them.
+Fahrenheit compares and contrasts the three digital marketing channels and provides tips on how to optimally apply them.

+Fahrenheit has compiled the answers so you can determine your winning strategy when contemplating Paid Search vs. SEO vs. Paid Social.
+The best marketing tactics will probably be a combination of strategies.
 It would be counterproductive to compare SEO, Paid Search, and Paid Social to conclude which digital strategy is the best at driving quality traffic to your website.
 Although these digital marketing channels have vastly different characteristics, all three provide overwhelming potential to support your business goals in distinctive ways.
-It’s all comes down to your preference and budget situation.
+It all comes down to your preference and budget situation.

 Before we dive into the nitty-gritty details of each digital marketing strategy and the best tips on implementation, it’s worth noting the main difference between these three to kick-start this article.
 Search Engine Optimization (SEO) drives traffic to a website organically, while Paid Search and Paid Social use the mighty dollar to place their advertisements in desired online positions to be seen by target consumers.

-You’re probably wondering: okay, so what defines each one, and how can we use them optimally?
+You’re probably wondering: okay, so what defines each one, and how can we best utilize them?
 You’ve come to the right blog post, my friend.
 We’ll walk you through the differences and critical tips of applying SEO, Paid Search, and Paid Social to help you properly use them for your digital marketing campaign.

 However, keep in mind that achieving a high ranking on search engines through SEO is an open-ended, enduring journey.
+There is a long history behind modern SEO.
 Commitment in consistently updating your website with correct, relevant keywords, blog posts, and backlinks has a substantial return on investment.
 This practice will lead to genuine interest from visitors without having to pay out-of-pocket for Paid Search or Paid Social Campaigns.

 Well, what do you know, you own a company that specializes in organic, fair-trade clothing.
 This search is your chance to gain this consumer’s attention and win a lead.
 What steps can you ensure that once that consumer searches for your product, she’ll see you organically ranked?